klein-artur/SwiftGPT/README.md

 ```

-If `numberOfChoices` was set to more than one, you also might want to pass the parameter `onChoiceSelect` to select which choice should be taken.
-It's possible that not every choice is a function call.
-If you select a choice that is no functionc all the method will return the choices as a result.
+If `numberOfChoices` was set to more than one, you also might want to pass the parameter `messageReceivedCallback` to select which choice should be taken.
+The callback is called on every chat interaction but if not passed it will by default always choose the first choice.

 ```swift
 chat(